Our Team

 D Tejada (She/They), EdD - ESOC Operations and Assessment Director, Educator, Activist & Strategist

-In addition to their certifications in secondary English language and special education, they hold certifications in mindfulness, mindful eating, nutrition coaching, trauma-responsive education, restorative justice, and conscious leadership.
+In addition to their credentials in secondary English language arts and special education, Dr. Tejada holds certifications in mindfulness, mindful eating, nutrition coaching, student support strategies, restorative practices, and conscious leadership.
+They are passionate about fostering educational spaces where both students and educators feel supported, engaged, and empowered to thrive.
+They are currently an assistant principal.

 Featured Trainers